The White Barn. Northbourne CEP School Coldharbour Lane Northbourne DEAL Kent

 How does the setting identify children with additional needs or SEND?

 We are a small setting and observe the children and assess them using the ages and stages of EYFS framework.
-We talk to parents and carers and complete an `All about me' to give us a starting point and to help continue the care and use the child's interests when planning activities.
+We talk to parents and carers and complete an `All about me' to give us a starting point and to ensure continuity of care and to better enable us to use the child's interests when planning activities.
 An initial assessment is made within the first few weeks at the setting or a 2 year old progress check if age appropriate.

-All childrens interests and needs are met in targeted key person small groups and any additional needs or concerns are reported to the SEND Coordinator.
+All childrens interests and needs are met in targeted key person focused learning time groups and any additional needs or concerns are reported to the SEND Coordinator.
 Individual learning or care plans are written in partnership with parents and a coordinated approach is used between setting and home.

 Time is available at both the beginning and end of every child's day to discuss any concerns or ask questions to key person or manager.
-We also use an on-line learning journal that can be used to confidentially message between parents and home.
+We also use an on-line learning journal that can be used to confidentially message between parents and home as well as providing families with photos, videos and a daily diary keeping them up to date with their child's time at Snug Bugs.

 How will I be informed / consulted about the ways in which my child is being supported?